-During fiscal 2022, our Board held five meetings.
-Each director attended more than 84%, collectively, of the meetings of our Board and its committees on which he or she served during fiscal 2022.
-We expect our directors to attend each Annual Meeting of Stockholders absent extraordinary circumstances, and each director attended the 2022 Annual Meeting.
+During fiscal 2023, our Board held four meetings.
+Each director attended more than 95%, collectively, of the meetings of our Board and its committees on which he or she served during fiscal 2023.
+We expect our directors to attend each of the Company's Annual Meeting of Stockholders absent extraordinary circumstances, and each director attended the 2023 Annual Meeting.